 ASRS Presidents' Young Investigator Award

 The ASRS Presidents’ Young Investigator Award is given by the Foundation to honor past presidents of our Society by nurturing the development of next-generation retina leaders.
-It recognizes an ASRS member age 50 or younger who has made substantial contributions to the field of retina that will potentially improve our patients’ lives.
+It recognizes an ASRS member age 50 years or younger who has made substantial contributions to retina that will potentially improve our patients’ lives.
 The winner receives a $15,000 honorarium.
 We are grateful for support of this award through a grant from Regeneron Pharmaceuticals, Inc.

 About the Young Investigator Award